‹ Back to Insights

 One of the most pressing questions on the minds of manufacturing engineers is how to take a load off.
 Lightweighting, or shedding pounds on assembled vehicles and machinery, is a critical puzzle in aerospace, marine, and, most acutely, automotive industries.
 In fact, with the pressure to optimize fuel efficiency and make room for electronic components, lightweighting has become the number 1 issue automotive engineers have on their plate to solve.

 This has had a profound impact on the industry.
 By the year 2030, automotive OEMs are projected to more than double the amount of lightweight materials used in the manufacturing of their vehicles.
 Cars like the McClarin F1 and BMW I8 have used lightweighting as a way to increase speed and overall performance.
 Recent Chevy Silverados are equipped with lighter-weight composite truck beds, and many interiors are being reconsidered to include materials that don't weigh the structure down more than necessary.
-Replacing traditional materials like steel, other iron alloys, and heavy materials has revealed many opportunities for creativity and ingenuity within vehicle assembly processes.
+Replacing traditional materials like steel, other iron alloys and heavy materials has revealed many opportunities for creativity and ingenuity within vehicle assembly processes.

 Rethink your adhesion manufacturing processes with Surface Intelligence.